hyperiumjailbreak/hyperiumjailbreak.github.io/docs/addons/index.md

 !!! warning "Addon Issues"
     Some addons made for normal Hyperium may not work on HyperiumJailbreak.
     If the developer has built the addon specifically targeting HyperiumJailbreak, this won't be a problem.

+## Official Addons

+The all official addons are verified by our team as safe and will work.
+They can be found [here](https://hyperiumjailbreak.mycloudrepo.io/public/repositories/addons/).